jeffweltman/StarsStripesAndBeer/Presentation/StarsStripsAndBeerFinal.md

 * Is there any apparent relationship between the bitterness of the beer and its alcoholic content?

 #### Hypothesis
-In this study we will determine whether ther is an associative, if not a causal relationship between ABV and IBU levels in beer.
+In this study we will determine whether there is an associative relationship between ABV and IBU levels in beer.

 #### Observational Study
 As this is an observational study, we note that any conclusions drawn from the data can only be inferred as associative within the scope of this sample population.